Taihu pig: Research outside China

 Interest has grown in Western countries in the possibility of using this pig in the female line of a breeding program with the hope that they can improve the taste, disease resistance and litter size while retaining the fast growth of Western breeds, possibly using genetic engineering techniques.
-144 pigs, mostly various strains of Taihu, but also some Minzhu, were brought into the US in 1989 under a United States Department of Agriculture scheme with the University of Illinois and Iowa State University.
+144 pigs, mostly various strains of Taihu, but also some Minzhu Pigs, were brought into the US in 1989 under a United States Department of Agriculture scheme with the University of Illinois and Iowa State University.